-Victims have the option of keeping their report of sexual assault in complete confidence, protecting their right to anonymity, when making a report through the University Counseling and Health Care or Best Care EAP for employees.
+Victims have the option of keeping their report of sexual assault in complete confidence, protecting their right to anonymity, when making a report through the University Women’s Center, Counseling Care or Best Care EAP for employees.
 When reporting to anyone other than the University Counseling and Health Care or Best Care EAP individuals are obligated to forward the information on to the University Title IX Office for investigation and to UNK Police and Parking Services for investigation/statistical collection.

 University code of conduct action, Title IX action, employee disciplinary action, criminal prosecution and civil suits are all options available to victims of sexual assault.
 To begin the university conduct process, the campus authority or victim should contact the Title IX Coordinator: Founders Hall #1200, 308-865-8388. the Dean-Student Affairs, Memorial Student Affairs Building, #180, 308-865-8528 University Student Conduct Officer, Nebraskan Student Union #142A, #865-1619 or the Human Resources office Founders Hall #1200, 308-865-8388.
 Once the university has been notified they are obligated to investigate the incident and complete their processes.